xNaCly/c_paket/Readme.md

 -   keeps dependencies up to date regardless of the project they are used in
 -   makes dependency management easier for the developer

-Cpak also allows the User to install packages in each project in the `cpak_modules` folder by changing [StoreModulesGlobally](#StoreModulesGlobally) to false in the config.
+Cpak also allows the User to install packages in each project in the `cpak_modules` folder by changing [StoreModulesGlobal](#StoreModulesGlobal) to false in the config.

 ### How do I do 'x'?